-Waiting period is the time span during which you cannot claim some or all benefits from the insurer.
+Waiting period is the time span during which you cannot claim some or all benefits of the health insurance from your insurance provider i.e. you must wait for a specified amount of time before you make a claim.
 The duration of the waiting period and its terms and conditions vary from company to company.
 In most of the cases, you won't get any reimbursement or coverage from your health insurance policy during the waiting period.

 Why is the need of waiting period in a health insurance policy?

 There are several cases where a customer buys a health insurance policy to enjoy the claims and reimbursement.
 To avoid this moral hazard or wrong intention of getting hoax claim benefit, the concept of waiting period was introduced.
 Imagine an incidence where a person doesn't have a health insurance policy and is diagnosed with a disease.
 The doctor suggested him to go for a surgery which is quite expensive and could have put an enormous hole in his savings.
 Looking at the problematic situation, the person chose to buy a health insurance policy without disclosing the disease.
 He even got the surgery covered just after the purchase.
 Hence, to avoid such unethical practices, the waiting period clause was introduced in a health insurance plan.

 What are the types of waiting periods?